asengupta/avishek.net/_posts/2021-07-20-kernel-functions-rkhs.md

 \delta_3(f)=f(3)=2.3+3=9
 $$

+## Continuity and Boundedness of Evaluation Functional
+Here we will treat the Evaluation Functional in its functional form (the "formula view", if you like).
+Is the graph of the Evaluation Functional continuous.
+We can prove that if a linear functional is bounded, then it is also continuous.
+In this case, we will prove that the Evaluation Functional is bounded in the function space $$\mathcal{H}$$.

 ## Connecting the Evaluation Functional and the Riesz Representation Theorem

 We have already discussed that the Riesz Representation Theorem applies to bounded linear functionals.
 Here we connect that concept with the Evaluation Functional.